fivetran/dbt_pendo/README.md

 This package models Pendo data from [Fivetran's connector](https://fivetran.com/docs/applications/pendo).
 It uses data in the format described by [this ERD](https://fivetran.com/docs/applications/pendo#schemainformation).

-This package enables you to better understand how your digital product is being adopted and experienced by users.
+This package enables you to better understand how users are experiencing and adopting your product.
 It does so by:
--
--
--
+- Calculating usage of features, pages, guides, and the overall product at the account and individual visitor level
+- Enhancing event stream tables with visitor and product information, along with referring pages and features in order to cultivate a customer-journey through the application
+- Creating daily activity timelines for features, pages, and guides, reflecting their adoption rates, discoverability, and efficacy at promoting more usage
+- Directly visitors and features to determine activation rates, power-usage, and churn risk

 ## Models